-Email: progireg@la.rwth-aachen.de Website: www.proGlreg.eu
+Email: progireg@la.rwth-aachen.de Website: www.proGlreg.eu This work was financially supported by the National Key Research and Development Program of China (2017YFE0119000).

-This document has been prepared in the framework of the European project proGlreg.
+This document has been prepared in the framework of the European project proGIreg.

 The sole responsibility for the content of this publication lies with the authors.
 It does not necessarily represent the opinion of the European Union.
 Neither the EASME nor the European Commission are responsible for any use that may be made of the information contained therein.